matrix-org/dendrite/README.md

 The [Federation Tester](https://federationtester.matrix.org) can be used to verify your deployment.

-## Quick start
+## Get started

+If you wish to build a fully-federating Dendrite instance, see [INSTALL.md](docs/INSTALL.md).
+For running in Docker, see [build/docker](build/docker).

-The following instructions are enough to get Dendrite started as a local test deployment using SQLite databases:
+The following instructions are enough to get Dendrite started as a non-federating test deployment using self-signed certificates and SQLite databases:

 ```bash
 $ git clone https://github.com/matrix-org/dendrite